sous-chefs/ntp/LIMITATIONS.md

 - Ubuntu ships `ntpsec` in `universe`, so package availability follows Ubuntu's community-supported repository rather than the `main` archive.
-- RHEL-family support requires additional repository management for EPEL, which is outside the scope of this cookbook migration.
+- RHEL-family support requires repository management for EPEL or an equivalent source, which remains outside the scope of this cookbook.
 - Amazon Linux 2023 is intentionally excluded because the base distribution does not publish a supported `ntp` or `ntpsec` package.